vorso/who-crashed-my-project/README.md

 Before starting: This program moves VST + VST3 files around on your computer!!
 PLEASE make sure that you MAKE A BACKUP COPY of your plugin folders before you run this.
 If you notice any missing plugins at the end, they may be in the Isolation Folder, which is located in the outer program directory (who-crashed-my-project).

-1. Run WhoCrashedMyProject.
+1. Run WhoCrashedMyProject...
-  - Command Line
+  - ... using Command Line
     - Right click the Command Line and click "Run As Administrator".
     - Navigate to the WhoCrashedMyProject directory.
-    - Run << mvn compile exec:java -Dexec.mainClass="com.vorso.WhoCrashedMyProject" >>
+    - Run << mvn compile exec:java -Dexec.mainClass="com.vorso.WhoCrashedMyProject" >> (note: you will need Maven installed to use this command, useful links - https://www.baeldung.com/install-maven-on-windows-linux-mac , https://maven.apache.org/install.html )

-  - VSCode
+  - ... using VSCode
     - Right click VSCode and click "Run As Administrator".
     - Open the WhoCrashedMyProject Folder
     - Open the Terminal window (This results will be output).